matthias85/latex_template_thesis/README.md

 # Bachelor Thesis BA Dresden#

-This is a latex template for:
+This is a latex template for the institution:
 Studienakademie Sachsen Berufsakademie Dresden

+Build with Texmaker 4.4.1

 ### What is this repository for? ###

-* A template for writing a clean bachelor thesis with Latex
+* A LaTeX template for writing a clean bachelor thesis with LaTeX
 * v0.1

-* learn more about Latex [here](Link https://www.latex-project.org/)
+* learn more about LaTeX at [https://www.latex-project.org/](https://www.latex-project.org/)

 ### How do I get set up? ###